Protecting one of the world’s least-known crocodilians.

-Since 2017, we have bred Tomistoma (the only zoo in the UK to do so), and by breeding and raising the young Tomistoma, we are learning volumes about these animals that will assist future conservation projects for the species that could perhaps be based on breeding, raising and releasing young Tomistoma back into protected areas within their natural range.
+Since 2017, we have bred Tomistoma (the only zoo in the UK to do so), and by breeding and raising the young Tomistoma, we are learning more about these animals that could assist future conservation projects for the species that if based on releasing captive-bred young Tomistoma back into protected areas within their natural range.

 What is the situation with Tomistoma in the wild, and what are we doing to help it out?